ibm-cloud-docs/power-iaas/getting-started-PER.md

 - You can establish a connection between collocated workspaces if one colo is PER enabled (`DAL10`) and the second colo (`DAL12` / `DAL13`) uses [Direct Link](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
 Both collocated workspaces should be connected to the same Transit Gateway.
 - When a PER workspace is connected to a Transit Gateway, you can connect a Direct Link to the same Transit Gateway to achieve end to end connectivity from your on-premises network to the PER workspace.
 - You can establish a connection between VPC and Classic infrastructure with PER after adding them to the Transit Gateway.
-- There is no additional pricing for the use of PER.
-When you create a new PER workspace, you are charged regular {{site.data.keyword.powerSys_notm}} pricing.
-To calculate pricing, use the [IBM cost estimator](https://cloud.ibm.com/estimator){: external} in IBM Cloud console.
 - When you create private networks in a PER workspace, a maximum of one DNS server can be specified.
+- A GRE (Generic Routing Encapsulation) tunnel is not supported in a PER workspace.
+- You cannot create a non-PER workspace in a PER enabled datacenter.
+However, you can still use your old non-PER workspaces that are existing in a PER enabled datacenter that are created before PER rollout.
+- See the [Pricing of Power Edge Router](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-for-power-edge-router) to learn more about PER pricing.

 ## Migrating to PER
 {: migrate-per}